Medokins/Ukulele-Chords/README.md

 Algorithm that returns ukulele chords for given youtube song.

-I'm currently working on resizing all the images before passing them so they stay in the same line.
+I'm currently working on choosing right chords to go with notes.